xelly-games/game-examples/README.md

 To run/test the game, use the https://xelly.games/utilty page.

-Each project uses TypeScript and builds a single bundle.js output &mdash;
+Each project uses TypeScript and builds a single `bundle.js` output &mdash;
-in IIFE (Immediately Invoked Function Expression) format.
+i.e., in IIFE (Immediately Invoked Function Expression) format.

 Games are designed to be dynamically loaded with [xelly.js](https://github.com/xelly-games/xelly.js)